-The ASLM Fellowship is arguably the first fully multidisciplinary fellowship in Australasia, open to all full members of the society – which means GPs and medical specialists, all other AHPRA registered practitioners, degree qualified allied health professionals, public health professionals, and researchers and educators in lifestyle medicine related fields.
+The ASLM Fellowship is arguably the first fully multidisciplinary fellowship in Australasia, open to all full members of the society – which means GPs and medical specialists, all other AHPRA registered practitioners, some degree qualified allied health professionals, public health professionals, and researchers and educators in lifestyle medicine related fields.
 Being a multidisciplinary fellowship means it can be undertaken from a clinical, public health, research or education perspective.

-The ASLM Fellowship is conceptually based on a Masters degree in structure, utilising a similar model of 1440 learning hours (eg: 12 tertiary units x 120 learning hours each), meaning that fellowship candidates need to earn 1440 points under the Fellowship framework to be awarded the Fellowship.
-However being industry-based recognition and not a tertiary qualification, the Fellowship is designed to provide considerable flexibility and cost-control for candidates.
+The Fellowship is conceptually based on a Masters degree in structure, utilising a similar model of 1440 nominal learning hours (eg: 12 tertiary units x 120 nominal learning hours each), meaning that fellowship candidates need to earn 1440 points under the Fellowship framework to be awarded the Fellowship.

 Recognition of Prior Learning (RPL)

-Recognition of prior learning completed in the five years prior to enrolment (10 years during the grand-parenting period) is available.
+Recognition of prior learning completed in the five years prior (10 years during the grand-parenting period) is available.
 For the purposes of RPL, qualifications older than this are considered to be ‘kept alive’ by virtue of regular practice, registration, affiliation and continuing professional development in that field.

 The maximum number of points that can be claimed by way of RPL is 960, except during the grand-parenting period where up to 1440 points (the full Fellowship) can be claimed.

 It is expected that most Fellowship candidates will have significant claims for RPL.
-For example, post graduate qualifications in Lifestyle Medicine related areas (eg: nutrition and exercise sciences) will be eligible for Fellowship points, as will seminars, workshops, conferences and other education, training and CPD related to Lifestyle Medicine.
+For example, post graduate qualifications in Lifestyle Medicine related areas (eg: nutrition and exercise sciences) are eligible for Fellowship points, as are seminars, workshops, conferences and other education, training and CPD related to Lifestyle Medicine.

 The introduction of the ASLM Fellowship is accompanied by a grand-parenting period, during which time RPL provisions are more generous.
-Grand-parent provisions will initially be available for the first two years of the ASLM Fellowship program unless further extended by the Board.
+Grand-parent provisions will end on 28 February 2019, unless further extended by the board.
+This is considered unlikely.

 Eligibility for enrolment in the ASLM Fellowship mirrors eligibility for Full membership of the Society with the additional requirement of 3 years experience in a discipline consistent with Lifestyle Medicine, therefore eligibility requirements are: